digital-asset/daml/docs/source/getting-started/testing.rst

 .. literalinclude:: code/ui-before/LoginScreen.tsx
   :language: tsx
-  :start-after: // BEGIN_FORM
+  :start-after: // FORM_BEGIN
-  :end-before: // END_FORM
+  :end-before: // FORM_END

 You can see the ``className`` attributes in the ``Input`` and ``Button``, which we select in the ``login()`` function.
 Note that you can use other features of an element in your selector, such as its type and attributes.